Suffolk Car Accident Lawyers

 A lawyer can help preserve evidence early, investigate the collision thoroughly, and build a case supported by medical records, witness statements, crash reports, and other critical evidence.

-Should I Speak with the Insurance Company?
+Should I Speak with the Insurance Company After a Suffolk Accident?

 After a crash, the insurance company may contact you quickly and sound helpful at first.
 But know that many adjusters are trained to gather information that protects the company’s financial interests, not yours.
 Speaking with them alone can create serious problems for your claim.